MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ### Kubernetes API Server SLA

-AKS can be used as a free service, but that tier doesn't offer a financially backed SLA.
+You can use AKS as a free service, but that tier doesn't offer a financially backed SLA.
 To obtain an SLA, you must choose the [Standard tier](/azure/aks/free-standard-pricing-tiers).
 We recommend all production clusters use the Standard tier.
 Reserve the Free tier for preproduction clusters and Premium tier for [mission-critical workloads](/azure/well-architected/mission-critical/mission-critical-overview) only.
 When you use Azure availability zones, the Kubernetes API server SLA is higher.
 Your node pools, and other resources, are covered under their own SLAs.
 To learn more about the specific SLAs for each service, see [SLA for online services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).

 ### Tradeoff

 There's a cost-to-availability tradeoff for deploying the architecture across zones and especially regions.
-Some replication features, such as geo-replication in Azure Container Registry, are available in premium SKUs, which is more expensive.
+Some replication features, such as geo-replication in Container Registry, are available in premium SKUs, which is more expensive.
 For multi-region deployments, the cost also increases because bandwidth charges apply when traffic moves across regions.

 Also, expect extra network latency in node communication between zones or regions.
 Measure the effect of this architectural decision on your workload.